SOLV-Code/Scanner-Data-Processing/DATA_IN/SOURCES/Fraser Sockeye/README.md

 Updates require 2 files:

 * *Fraser Sockeye SR Data_2023.csv*: This file contains spawner and recruit data used for forecasting though the code only pulls recruits from this due to the stock groupings
-* *SKAll (November 2022).csv*: This file contains all spwaner estimates and is used for the CU and pop-level spawner timeseries
+* *SKAll (November 2022).csv*: This file contains all spawner estimates and is used for the CU and pop-level spawner timeseries

 #### Occasional Update